- Reference Number: HEY-155/2017

 Introduction

-We suggest that you use a sanitary towel or panty liner directly following your procedure, as stated in the pre-test information leaflet.
-Providing that you do not have any post test complications, which are extremely rare, you will then be able to leave the department immediately following completion of the test.
+Providing you do not have any immediate post-procedure complications, which are extremely rare, you will be able to leave the department immediately following the procedure.

 Results

-The sonographer performing the examination will verbally give you the results immediately after the test.
-A written report will be sent to your specialist doctor who referred you for this test.
-You will be able to discuss the results at your next out patient appointment.
+The sonographer performing the examination will verbally inform you of the results immediately after the procedure.
+A written result will also be sent to your specialist doctor who referred you for this test.
+You will be able to discuss the results at your next outpatient appointment.

 Recovery period